huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_image.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the images.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `most_recent` - (Optional) If more than one result is returned, use the most recent image.